hknio/wasmcov/README.md

 ## Maintainer

-This repository is currently managed by [Noah Jelich](https://www.linkedin.com/in/njelich/) from [Hacken](https://hacken.io/), while the method was co-created with [Bartosz Barwikowski](https://www.linkedin.com/in/bbarwik/).
+This repository is currently managed by [Bartosz Barwikowski](https://www.linkedin.com/in/bbarwik/) from [Hacken](https://hacken.io/).
+It was originally created by [Noah Jelich](https://www.linkedin.com/in/njelich/), while the method itself was co-created with Bartosz.
 Please don't hesitate to reach out for any queries or concerns.

 ## Contributing